edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 		* People do not have an accurate model of their own uncertainty
 		* If you think you know the answer, you won't check, and if we present the right answer to the person they _still_ reject it
 			* Might be why there is confirmation bias
-	3. Certanty is feedback driven
+	3. Certainty is feedback driven
 		* high level beliefs about concepts
 			* most useful for the decision making points in our lives
 				* we are sometimes certain when we shouldn't be
 		* People learned a novel rule based concept
 			* boolean logic to determine daxxy-ness
-		* In the beginning there is no concept, it could be a oroperty of the system, or not
+		* In the beginning there is no concept, it could be a property of the system, or not
 		* Entropy of an idealized model has little to do with interest and learning
 			* instead this certainty comes from feedback
 		* Reasoning about the world